open-dovetail/demo/blockchain/lab3/README.md

 ## Browse blockchain by using blockchain-explorer

-You can use the Hyperledger [blockchain explorer](https://github.com/hyperledger/blockchain-explorer) to view the blockchain transactions.
+You can use the Hyperledger [blockchain explorer](https://github.com/hyperledger/blockchain-explorer) to view blockchain transactions.
 Use the following command to start the explorer service.

 ```bash
 make start-explorer